 This is particularly true of sweet flavors.
 If you've ever noticed that melted ice cream tastes sweeter then when it's still frozen, that's what's happening.

-Another factor is that the flavor compounds that produce aromas (which in turn affect the way we experience flavor) are more volatile at warmer temperatures, so when a food is colder, its flavor will be correspondingly less intense.
+Another factor is that the flavor compounds that produce aromas (which in turn affect the way we experience flavor) are more volatile at warmer temperatures, so when food is colder, its flavor will be correspondingly less intense.

 Take tomatoes, for example.
 Tomatoes are known to be less flavorful when they're chilled.
-That's because the enzymes that produce its flavors and aromas are basically switched off when it's chilled.
+That's because the enzymes that produce its flavors and aromas are switched off when it's chilled.

-Finally, ice cream is made with cream, which has a higher fat content than milk, and fat tends to coat the tongue which literally forms a barrier between your taste buds and the food.
+Finally, ice cream is made with cream, which has a higher fat content than milk, and fat tends to coat the tongue which forms a barrier between your taste buds and the food.
 Since gelato is made with milk, there's less fat present, so you taste the flavors more intensely.